-Parents/guardians must make arrangements to have either a parent or neighbor available at all times to pick up a child who is ill.
+• Parents/guardians must make arrangements to have either a parent or neighbor available at all times to pick up a child who is ill.
 It is very important that parents/guardians inform the school immediately of any phone number or address changes.
-For your child's protection, please update your child's emergency card as soon as changes occur.
+For your child's protection, please update your child's emergency contacts in the Infinite Campus Parent Portal as soon as changes occur.
 In this way we are assured that your child is safely released to the person you designate.